Barbara Seranella: Early life

 Seranella married Walter Haring in spring of 1982.
 He was the father of Michera Nicole Colella (DOB March 4, 1982).
 Seranella raised Michera as her own, often picking up the slack where Michera's biological mother's addiction paired with Walt's psychological instability left Seranella to pick up the pieces.
 Not wanting to create a wedge between two sisters being raised by a single mother with two different fathers, Seranella made the decision to take in Maryann Colella as well and raise her as her own too, just to avoid the confusion of separating the two girls.

-In the worst of the girls' mother's addiction, Seranella would come to bring clean pillow cases and basic food supplies even years after her divorce with Michera's biological father.
+In the worst of the girls' mother's addiction, Seranella would come to bring clean pillowcases and basic food supplies even years after her divorce from Michera's biological father.